anna21234/maybewriteups/couch_ctf.md

 ## To get user

-Just ook up coudb web inteface and it happens to be _utils
+Just look up couchdb web inteface and it happens to be _utils

 Find the db called secret